|

 Incorporated Architects (DLIA) was founded in 1985 by its

 current president, Elizabeth Jane Davidson.
-Ms. Davidson continues a long
+Ms. Davidson continues a long family

-United Church, all in Toronto.
+all in Toronto.
 Since its inception

 the firm has designed a wide number of projects in the commercial,